sschuchman/thorCam/Software/thor-controller/README.md

 # Thor Controller Software

 ## Overview
 The **Thor Controller Software** is a dual-component system designed to control and monitor the thoracic camera for minimally invasive surgery.
 The software runs on two devices:
-1. A **Raspberry Pi Pico**, which handles movement commands and sensor data.
+1. **Raspberry Pi Pico**: Handles movement commands and sensor data.
-2. A **Raspberry Pi 5**, which serves as the control hub, hosting a web-based user interface and managing computer vision processing and UART communication with the Pico.
+2. **Raspberry Pi 5**: Serves as the control hub, hosting a web-based user interface and managing computer vision processing and UART communication with the Pico.

 This system provides a seamless interface for real-time camera movement, video visualization, and automatic tracking of surgical tools.